livecycle/preevy/site/docs/docker-extension.md

    ![Livecycle Docker Extension](https://github.com/livecycle/preevy/assets/51878265/04e00790-beaf-4f22-bd6e-ca7f497f5aaa)

 That's it!
 You have successfully installed the Livecycle Docker Extension and shared your local development environment with your team.

+## Share to the cloud

+With the Livecycle Docker Extension, you can we can make your local environment accessible to your team members even when your machine is offline.
+This is done by putting your application to the cloud and creating a tunnel to it.
+This is useful when you want to share your environment with your team members for a longer period of time.

 ## FAQ